Official: Black man killed by Louisiana police was unarmed

 SHREVEPORT, La.
 (AP) — A Black man was unarmed when police in Louisiana fatally shot him in the chest last week after he ran away from a domestic disturbance call, authorities said.

+The federal prosecutor in Shreveport, U.S. Attorney Brandon Brown, said Tuesday he’s keeping in contact with state police, which is the agency investigating the shooting.

-Alonzo Bagley, 43, was killed outside a Shreveport apartment complex on Friday and no weapon was found on or near him, Col. Lamar Davis, the superintendent of Louisiana State Police, said.
+Alonzo Bagley, 43, was killed outside a Shreveport apartment complex on Friday and no weapon was found on or near him, Col. Lamar Davis, the superintendent of Louisiana State Police, said at a news conference Monday.

-Speaking at a news conference Monday, Davis said the Shreveport police officer who shot Bagley, 23-year-old Alexander Tyler, has been placed on administrative leave.
+The Shreveport police officer who shot Bagley, 23-year-old Alexander Tyler, has been placed on administrative leave, Davis said.

-Davis told reporters that Bagley was killed after two officers responded to a call around 10:50 Friday night.
-He said it was a “domestic disturbance” call but gave no details.
+Bagley was killed after two officers responded to a call around 10:50 Friday night to what Davis described as a “domestic disturbance” call, without providing details.

 Bagley went through a bedroom onto a balcony, jumped to the ground and ran, Davis said.
 The officers chased him.